-Accounting for investments and investment income: Security transactions are accounted for on a trade date basis.
+Accounting for investments and investment income: Financial assets transactions are accounted for on a trade date basis.
 Realized gains and losses on sales of financial assets are calculated on an average cost basis.
-Interest is recognized in the Statement of Comprehensive Income using the effective yield method and includes discount accreted and premium amortized over the remaining period to maturity of individual assets.

 Redeemable participating shares and management shares: Redeemable participating shares (the "Redeemable Participating Shares") are redeemable at the shareholder's option and are classified as financial liabilities.
-Any distribution on such Redeemable Participating Shares is recognized in the Statement of Comprehensive Income as finance costs.
+Any distribution on such Redeemable Participating Shares is recognized in the Statement of Comprehensive (Loss) Income as finance costs.
 The Redeemable Participating Shares can be put back to the Company by the holder at any dealing day for cash equal to a proportionate share of the respective Company's net assets.
-The Redeemable Participating Shares are carried at the redemption amount that would be payable at the dealing date if the shareholder exercised its right to put the share back to the Company.
+The Redeemable Participating Shares are carried at the redemption amount that would be payable at the dealing day if the shareholders exercised its right to put the share back to the Company.
 Management shares (the "Management Shares") are not redeemable, and do not participate in the net income or dividends of the Company as per the Company's articles of association.